soorya-venkatesh/AzureML-Project-1-Optimizing-an-ML-Pipeline-in-Azure/README.md

 ## Overall Solutioning:
 - The train.py contains a pipeline which gets dataset using TabularDatasetFactory class, pre processes the data , split into train and test sets and accepts hyperparameters "C" and "max_iter" as arguments which will be used in the hyperdrive config setup.
-- In udacity-project.ipynb , a workspace is and an experiment are create.
+- In udacity-project.ipynb , a workspace is and an experiment are created.
 Then a compute cluster is created as a part of initial set up.
-    - For Hyper drive ; the parameter estimation policy, the Sklearn estimator , the hyperdrive config file is set up to train the model and find best hyperparameters, report the accuracy on test data and save the best model
+    - For Hyper drive ; the parameter estimation policy, the Sklearn estimator , the hyperdrive config file is set up to train the model and find best hyperparameters, report the accuracy on test data and save the best model.
-    - For AutoML ; the data is imported , AutoML config is created which includes a 5 fold cross validation and run to find best model, find the accuracy on test data and save the best model
+    - For AutoML ; the data is imported , AutoML config is created which includes a 5 fold cross validation and run to find best model, find the accuracy on test data and save the best model.

 ## Hyperdrive Experiment Details:

 ### Parameter Sampling Stratergy:
 Random Search was used to find the best value of "C" and "max_iter".
-The search space for "C" is [0.0001,1000] and serach space for "max_iter" was {75,125}.
+The search space for "C" is [0.0001,1000] and search space for "max_iter" was {75,125}.

 ### Early Stopping Policy:
 A bandit policy of slack factor=0.17 and evaluation_interval=2 is being used.
 A slack factor=0.17 will terminate the training when if the metric at the current iteration is 17% less than the best performing metric. evaluation_interval=2 means that this evaluation will happen once every 2 iterations.